 Collect rainwater for future use: Catch spring and summer showers from rooftops in a rain barrel to water plants on dry summer days.
 Use soaker hoses or drip irrigation in flower and vegetable gardens to allow for deep, infrequent watering.
 Using rainwater instead of tap water for landscaping is not only free, but it is chlorine-free!

 Plant a rain garden: Add landscape interest and reduce the amount of stormwater entering the rivers.
 Deep rooted native plants arranged in a bowl shaped garden slow and filter rainwater before it enters streams and rivers.
 Native perennial plants require little maintenance once the garden is established.
-For more information on recommended native plants for Ohio visit the Lady Bird Johnson Wildflower Center.
+For detailed information on rain gardens, visit Land to Lake, Explore: Rain Gardens.

 Terrace steep slopes: Using landscaped terraces will slow runoff, allowing more water to soak in and reduce soil erosion.

 Plant trees and shrubs: The roots hold water in the ground, slowing runoff and soil erosion.
 Trees can lower air conditioning costs too!

 Pave less and landscape more: Pave only the area needed on your property.
 Landscaped areas absorb water and generate less runoff than hard-surface areas.
 Green space also provides a natural pollution filtering system.